-6.1.5 Antenna Requirements10
+6.1.4 Antenna Requirements

 Multiple-Input, Multiple-Output, or MIMO, utilizes multiple transmitter and receiver antennas to improve the system performance.
-The Wi-Fi GW MUST support MIMO Power Save by utilizing multiple antennas only on asneeded basis based on Automatic Power Save Delivery as defined in [WMM].
-The Wi-Fi GW MUST support the minimum of 3x3 MIMO.
-It SHOULD support 4x4 MIMO.
-The Wi-Fi GW MUST support 3 spatial streams with 3x3:3 configuration and 2 spatial streams with 3x3:2 configuration.
-If the Wi-Fi GW supports 4x4 MIMO, it MUST support 3 spatial streams with 4x4:3 configuration and 2 spatial streams with 4x4:2 configuration.
+The Wi-Fi GW operating in 802.11n mode MUST support MIMO Power Save by utilizing multiple antennas only on as-needed basis based on Automatic Power Save Delivery as defined in [WMM].
+The Wi-Fi GW operating in 802.11n mode MUST support the minimum of 2 x 2 MIMO transmit/receive antenna array for the frequency band with four antennas in total.
+This is denoted as the 2 x 2 MIMO configuration.